© 2020 Ezoic Inc.

 Local day of the week looks at how your users interact with your site on each day of the week, for example, you could compare how your bounce-rate differs from Mondays to Fridays, like in the example below:

-Similar to local day, the local hour metric looks at the most popular times (based on your timezone) that users are engaging with your site, for example, you might want to look at how pageviews compare between 9am and 12pm and 9pm - 12am - i.e. at which times are your users viewing the highest number of pages.
+Similar to local day, the local hour metric looks at the most popular times (based on your users' timezone) that users are engaging with your site, for example, you might want to look at how pageviews compare between 9am and 12pm and 9pm - 12am - i.e. at which times are your users viewing the highest number of pages.

 This section looks at how the weather affects your users’ behaviour and the overall effect on your metrics.
 For example, you could see whether your visits typically increase or decrease based on whether it’s raining outside or when it’s a clear sky.
 In the example below, we can see that light rain has minimal baring on pageviews in comparison with a clear sky: